 Cassava flour contains 90mg calcium, 4 mg vitamin C, and 1 mg iron.

-Brown Rice Flour (nutrition information from Bob’s Red Mill website – you will need to do a bit of math to get the 100g amount)
+Brown Rice Flour (nutrition information from Bob’s Red Mill – you will need to do a bit of math to get the 100g amount)

 Total fat: 2.5 g